 We hope you like the products we recommend!
 Just so you know this post contains affiliate links and I will be compensated if you make a purchase after clicking our links.

-When they arrive back on our doorstep, they’re often indifferent to our immense relief; they don’t know how stressful these little excursions are for the human waiting at home.
+And when they arrive back on our doorsteps, they’re often no worse for wear and are usually pretty indifferent to our immense relief.
+They don’t realise how stressful these little excursions can be for the human they have waiting at home.

-Even just the chance of this happening is enough for some owners to keep their cats indoors.
-We wanted to find out how far a cat can travel when lost to see what kind of search area an owner might need to consider if they’re worried about a missing cat.
+We wanted to find out how far a cat can travel when lost and see what kind of search area an owner might need to consider if their cat goes missing.

 How Far Can a Cat Travel in a Day?